ICLUSIG (ponatinib) offers convenient dosing in a single oral tablet1

 ICLUSIG (ponatinib) dosage with strong CYP3A inhibitors

-Reduce the starting doses of ICLUSIG from 45 mg orally once daily to 30 mg orally once daily in patients with pre-existing hepatic impairment (Child-Pugh A, B, or C).
+For patients with CP-CML, AP-CML, BP-CML, and Ph+ ALL receiving monotherapy, reduce the starting dose of ICLUSIG from 45 mg orally once daily to 30 mg orally once daily in patients with pre-existing hepatic impairment (Child-Pugh A, B, or C).

-ALT=alanine transaminase; ANC=absolute neutrophil count; AOE=arterial occlusive events; AP-CML=accelerated-phase chronic myeloid leukemia; AST=aspartate aminotransferase; BCR-ABL1IS=BCR-ABL1 international scale; BP-CML=blast-phase chronic myeloid leukemia; CP-CML=chronic-phase chronic myeloid leukemia; CTCAE=Common Terminology Criteria for Adverse Events; TKI=tyrosine kinase inhibitor; ULN=upper limit of normal.
+ALT=alanine transaminase; ANC=absolute neutrophil count; AOE=arterial occlusive events; AP-CML=accelerated-phase chronic myeloid leukemia; AST=aspartate aminotransferase; BP-CML=blast-phase chronic myeloid leukemia; CP-CML=chronic-phase chronic myeloid leukemia; CTCAE=Common Terminology Criteria for Adverse Events; Ph+ ALL=Philadelphia chromosome-positive acute lymphoblastic leukemia; ULN=upper limit of normal; VTE=venous thromboembolic events.